kubernetes/enhancements/keps/sig-node/6007-numa-utilization-aware-topology-manager-policy-options/README.md

 Adds complexity to the Topology Manager hint comparison and merge logic.
 However, the additional complexity is gated behind opt-in policy options and has no effect on the default code path.
+The change is well contained and clearly scoped, even at the projected GA stage.

 ## Alternatives